nsayer/hydra/README.md

 HARDWARE
 --------

-The boards can be ordered from OSHPark at http://oshpark.com/profiles/nsayer
+You can buy quick kits and assembled boards at http://store.geppettoelectronics.com/

-There are two DigiKey BOM files that you can use to buy all the parts to build a Hydra.
-That, and the Eagle .sch and .brd files and a PDF schematic are available at http://www.kfu.com/~nsayer/hydra/
+The boards can be ordered from OSHPark at http://oshpark.com/profiles/nsayer if you want to build your own.